kwshi/slick/README.md

   (polymorphic variants).

 - Much of the language's motivation and design philosophy was inspired by work during @kwshi's internship at Bloomberg.
 (The code and implementation of Slick are completely original, independent of the code written at Bloomberg, but many of the ideas take after the Bloomberg "in spirit".)
+Ditto that of Awake Security's internal language at @cole-k's internship.
+Thanks, guys, for properly indoctrinating us on row types.

 - This cool bidirectional-type-inference paper:
   <https://www.cl.cam.ac.uk/~nk480/bidir.pdf>.